 In reviewing these solutions, DCIG noted the Top 5 shared some similarities in features.
 These capabilities included:

 - Use Linux to host the backup solution.
 These solutions all give SMEs the option to use a Linux OS to host their respective backup software.
-Linux OS often serves an effective means to deter ransomware attacks on the backup solution itself.
+Linux OS often serves as an effective means to deter ransomware attacks on the backup solution itself.

 - Multiple options to secure and validate user logins.
 Each backup solution offers multiple options to authenticate user logins and validate changes to existing backups.